 In Boston Legal, Gracie Jane is a thinly-disguised Nancy Grace.

-The Nightmare Years, a mini-series about US journalist William Shirer in Nazi Germany in the 1930's.
+The Nightmare Years is a mini-series about US journalist William Shirer in Nazi Germany in the 1930's.
 At one point Shirer sees a woman setting up a movie camera in the Olympic stadium and asks if that's Leni Riefenstahl; he's told it's another female director — who happens to parallel Riefenstahl exactly, including her adulation of Hitler, rivalry with propaganda minister Goebbels, and presence during the massacre of Polish civilians at Końskie.

 Jon Lajoie's WTF Collective 1 and 2 have this.
 MC Fatigue is Sean Paul, MC Final Verse is 50 Cent, MC Confusing is probably Lil Wayne, MC Inappropriate Rhymes is probably Kanye West, and the Chorus Guy is supposed to represent how rap songs will have some random non-rapper sing the chorus.